orlando-sabogal/rday-medellin-2019/readme.md

-This my presentation for the [R day 2019]() in the city of Medellín.
+This my presentation for the [R day 2019](https://rdaymedellin.github.io/) in the city of Medellín.

-Here you can see the presentation.